 The Group's real estate businesses has continued to deliver on projects, with restrictions in some territories.
 Land held for sale and properties classified under development properties are stated at the lower of cost or net realizable value ("NRV").
 NRV is assessed with reference to estimated sales prices, costs of completion and advances received, development plans and market conditions existing at the end of the reporting period.
-The management has considered COVID-19 outbreak indicators to assess the estimated realizable value of its development properties and concluded that there is no material impact due to COVID-19 outbreak leading to any significant write-downs, considering the head room that the Group has in respect of its development properties.
+The management has concluded that there is no material impact in the current period due to COVID-19 outbreak leading to any significant write-downs, considering the headroom that the Group has in respect of its development properties (30 June 2020: write-down of AED 663 million).